fusion94/fusion94.org-original/_drafts/conservation-a-challenging-topic.md

 1. **Wildlife is a public resource**.
 In the Unites States, wildlife is considered a public resource, independent of the land or water where wildlife may live.
 Government at various levels have a role in managing that resource on behalf of all citizens and to ensure the long-term sustainability of wildlife populations.
 1. **Markets for game are eliminated**.
 Before wildlife protection laws were enacted, commercial operations decimated populations of many species.
 Making it illegal to buy and sell meat and parts of game and nongame species removed a huge threat to the survival of those species.
 A market in furbearers continues as a highly regulated activity, often to manage invasive wildlife.
 1. **Allocation of wildlife by law**.
 Wildlife is a public resource managed by government.
 As a result, access to wildlife for hunting is through legal mechanisms such as set hunting seasons, bag limits, license requirements, etc.
 1. **Wildlife can only be killed for a legitimate purpose**.
 Wildlife is a shared resource that must not be wasted.
-The law prohibits killing wildlife for frivolous reasons.
+The law prohibits killing wildlife for frivolous reasons.This is a text with a footnote
-1. **Wildlife species are considered an international resource**.
-Some species, such as migratory birds, cross national boundaries.
+1. **Wildlife specThis is a text with a footnote an international resource**.
+Some species, such as migratory This is a text with a footnotenal boundaries.
 Treaties such as the Migratory Bird Treaty and CITES recognize a shared responsibility to manage these species across national boundaries.
 1. **Science is the proper tool for discharge of wildlife policy**.
 In order to manage wildlife as a shared resource fairly, objectively, and knowledgeably, decisions must be based on sound science such as annual waterfowl population surveys and the work of professional wildlife biologists.
 1. **The democracy of hunting**.
 In keeping with democratic principles, government allocates access to wildlife without regard for wealth, prestige, or land ownership.